Popski's Private Army

-Popski's Private Army, officially No. 1 Demolition Squadron, PPA, was a unit of British Special Forces set up in Cairo in October 1942 by Major Vladimir Peniakoff who was a Belgian Jewish officer of Russian extraction.
-Popski's Private Army was one of several raiding units formed in the Western Desert during the Second World War.
+Popski's Private Army, officially No. 1 Demolition Squadron, PPA, was a unit of British Special Forces set up in Cairo in October 1942 by Major Vladimir Peniakoff (nickname "Popski") who was a Belgian Jewish officer of Russian extraction.
+Under the name of "Popski's Private Army" it was one of several raiding units formed in the Western Desert during the Second World War.
 The squadron also served in Italy, and was disbanded in September 1945.

 No. 1 Demolition Squadron was formed specifically to attack Field Marshal Rommel's fuel supplies, in support of General Montgomery’s offensive at El Alamein, at the suggestion of Lieutenant-Colonel John Hackett.
 The unit became operational on 10 December 1942 as an 8th Army Special Forces unit.
 After the Long Range Desert Group (LRDG) and the Special Air Service (SAS), PPA was the last and smallest of the three main irregular raiding, reconnaissance, and intelligence units formed during the North African Campaign.

 Actor Christopher Lee, who served as an RAF intelligence officer during the Second World War was attached as liaison officer to this unit.